jitterted/ensembler/project.md

     - "Integrate" with MobTi.me
     - Integrate with Zoom
     - Integrate with Discord
+      - As a bot, helping with self-service sign-up
     - Provide WorldTimeBuddy.com links for huddles

 * Dashboard